bwghughes/tdconfig/README.md

 This demo uses [Fabric][1] as an execution tool - you'll get the idea when you look at fabfile.py.

-It uses the [nosetests][2] library as an test discovery and execution thing.
+It uses the [nosetests][2] library as an test discovery and execution toolchain.

-It looks at the uc-core.config.xml library in the universal-credit-core directory and runs two very simple structural tests on them.
+It looks at the app.core.config.xml library in the application-core directory and runs two very simple structural tests on them.

 [1]:http://docs.fabfile.org/en/latest/index.html